MikaBerglund/Backup-CosmosDB-with-Azure-Functions/doc/configuration.md

 - `CosmosBackup:DefaultConnectionString`: The default connection string to the Cosmos DB account to back up.
 If not specified, then the connection string must be specified for each account specified in the `CosmosBackup:Accounts` array described below.

 The following settings are added for each database and / or collection you want to include in the backup.
-If none are specified, then all databases and all collections found by using the default connection string `CosmosBackup:DefaultConnectionString` are backed up.
+If none are specified, then all databases and all collections found by using the default connection string are backed up.

 - `CosmosBackup:Accounts:0:ConnectionString`: The connection string to the Cosmos DB account to back up.
 If not specified, `CosmosBackup:DefaultConnectionString` is used.